China-UK-ZSL/Resources_for_KZSL/README.md

 ### Usage

 #### ZSL Datasets (Dataset Split and Image Features)
 - ImNet-A/O: the class split files have been provided in the folder `ZS-IMGC/ZSL_Dataset/ImageNet/` with `seen.txt` and `unseen.txt`.
-The image features of these classes are saved in `.mat` files.
+Image features of these classes are saved in `.mat` files.
-- AwA: the split file and image feature file are both presented in `.mat` file.
+- AwA: the dataset split file and image feature file are both presented in `.mat` file.

 See detailed introductions for these files [here](ZS-IMGC/ZSL_Dataset/README.md).

 #### KGs